Now in closed beta

 Events appear in Google Calendar and Skylight automatically

-Schedule changes are detected and updated the moment they happen
+Schedule changes are detected and updated when they arrive in your inbox

 Assign pickups and dropoffs directly inside Parendipity